Homo rhodesiensis

-Homo rhodesiensis s.s. appears to have diverged earlier than H. heidelbergensis s.s.
-(Mauer).
-H. rhodesiensis s.l. is now mostly considered a synonym of H. heidelbergensis s.l, or perhaps then slightly larger.
-Other designations such as Homo sapiens arcaicus and Homo sapiens rhodesiensis have also been proposed.
+H. rhodesiensis is now widely considered a synonym of H. heidelbergensis.
+Other designations such as Homo sapiens arcaicus and H. sapiens rhodesiensis have also been proposed.

 Fossils

 A number of morphologically comparable fossil remains came to light in East Africa (Bodo, Ndutu, Eyasi, Ileret) and North Africa (Salé, Rabat, Dar-es-Soltane, Djbel Irhoud, Sidi Aberrahaman, Tighenif) during the 20th century.